Product Name:

 Download Product PDF

-Target Full Name: Transcription factor ATF2
+Target Full Name: Cyclic AMP-dependent transcription factor ATF-2

 Target Alias: Activating 2; Activating transcription factor 2; CAMP response element binding protein CRE- BP1; CREB2; CREBP1; CRE-BP1; Cyclic-AMP-dependent ATF-2; HB16; MXBP protein; TREB7